ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Setup.rst

 Setup
 =====

-TypoScript setup is loaded by the Site Set and by the Static TypoScript Include.
-It registers frontend assets, Fluid paths, the contextual consent layout integration, and selected runtime settings.
+TypoScript setup is loaded by the :ref:`Site Set <configuration-site-set>` and by the :ref:`Static TypoScript Include <configuration-typoscript>`.
+It registers frontend assets, Fluid paths, the :ref:`contextual consent
+<features-contextual-consent>` layout integration, and selected runtime
+settings.

 Service filtering
 =================